Zy0d0x0/HS2-Wheel/README.md

 * F1 (PA)
 * F10 (Menu)

-Thanks to both SQ9CWN & CALL for helping find out the keys used by the keyboard as i do not own a wired USB keyboard.
+Thanks to both SQ9CWN & CALL for helping find out the keys used by the keyboard as M7SYN do not own a wired USB keyboard.

 ![alt text](https://github.com/Zy0d0x0/HS2-Wheel/blob/main/front.png)